Clone HDD to SSD(Solid-State Disk) without Reinstalling Windows 11 or Windows 10 - Qiling

 More directly, with an SSD installed on your computer as the system disk:

-Based on the information above, it's really a wise choice to clone your existing HDD to an SSD.
-Then here comes the question, how to clone an HDD to an SSD.
-As far as I know, there is no built-in tool in Windows that allows you to clone a hard drive to an SSD.
-Luckily, there is third-party software for you to finish the task.
+Cloning your existing HDD to an SSD is a wise choice, but the question remains: how to do it.
+Unfortunately, there is no built-in tool in Windows that allows you to clone a hard drive to an SSD, but third-party software is available to assist with the task.

 How to Clone an HDD to an SSD